biobakery/MTX_model/README.md

 If only running from the command line, you do not need to install the MTXmodel package but you will need to install the MTXmodel dependencies.

-You only need to do **any one** of the following options to install the FUGAsseM package.
+You only need to do **any one** of the following options to install the MTXmodel package.

 **Option 1: Installing from command line**